 The Group may be impacted by any policies, practices, laws, or regulations introduced by governments which require or compel insurers to defer insurance premiums, pay claims in relation to COVID-19 losses which would not otherwise be payable under the relevant policy or in the normal course of business.
 The extent of the impact on our business and results of operations is largely dependent on the evolving future developments and the actions taken globally to address its impact.
-The Group had incurred Covid claims of USD 57,158,000, net of reinsurance, for the year ended 31 December 2020.
+Any potential impact will be partially mitigated by the high level of reinsurance purchased by the Group.

-The Group's investment portfolio is exposed to the current market volatility.
-Investment portfolios have certain exposures in economies that are relatively dependent on the price of crude oil.
 The Group also has an exposure of a receivable balance from a managing general agency (MGA).
 The management of the group and the MGA have mutually agreed to extend the repayment, given the current circumstances.
 Due to the uncertainties about global markets and economic performance, changes have been incorporated in the Expected Credit Loss (ECL) calculation to reflect the observable current Macro-Economic factors and forward-looking information

 The Group's capital, liquidity and funding positions remain robust and the Group remains operationally strong in the face of unprecedented global uncertainty presented by the COVID-19 pandemic.
-The Group has recognized the full impact of the expected Covid losses and expects no further deterioration in the losses.
 The Group expects this uncertainty and consequent capital contraction to influence rates across wholesale and reinsurance markets.